Stacking disorder in novel ABAC-stacked brochantite, Cu$_4$SO$_4$(OH)$_6$: Magnetization

 \section{Magnetization}

 In our temperature-dependent field-cooled (FC) magnetization data, shown in Figs.~\ref{MT}(b--d), a clear antiferromagnetic-like transition is seen for fields along [100] and $b$, but the magnetization increases slightly below this transition in fields along $c$.
-The scale of the changes indicates that the moments lie mainly in the $bc$ plane, which differs from the magnetic structure in Ref.~\cite{Nikitin2023}.
+The scale of the changes indicates that the moments lie mainly along [100] and perpendicular to $c$, consistent with the magnetic structure in Ref.~\cite{Nikitin2023}.
 The transitions from specific heat are indicated --- the transition for all three directions most likely corresponds to the 6.8-K transition in the specific heat, but due to the noise in the magnetization data this cannot be determined with certainty for $b$ or $c$.
 Zero-field-cooled data (not shown) were similar, with a slight upturn visible at the lowest fields for $H\parallel b$ and a slight negative offset.
-The most likely explanation for this minor difference may be small quantities of paramagnetic and ferromagnetic impurity phases clinging to the surface of the crystal despite our attempts to clean them before the measurement, and we suspect a similar explanation for the negative magnetization at low temperatures and low fields for $H\parallel[100]$.
-For $H\parallel c$ there is also a contribution from the film on which the crystals were mounted which we were not able to subtract, which may lead to a diamagnetic offset.
+The most likely explanation for this upturn may be small quantities of impurity phases clinging to the surface of the crystal despite our attempts to clean them before the measurement.
+For $H\parallel [100]$ there is also a contribution from the film on which the crystals were mounted which we were not able to subtract, which may lead to a small offset.

 Figure~\ref{MT}(e) shows the magnetization to higher temperature, where we observe a broad hump around 60\,K, presumably associated with short-range order within the double chains.
 A similar hump was reported in Refs.~\cite{Vilminot2006,Nikitin2023}.
+A narrow feature around 50\,K for $H\parallel [100]$ most likely originates from contaminants in the helium exchange gas.